Promo Code Today: Book Online and Save $35

 4. Aluminum Cookware

 When we talk about aluminum pots, pans or baking sheets, they should also care.
-Of course, you can put them in the dishwasher, but it will lead to an unpleasant result, they will turn dark and dull.
+Of course, you can put them in the dishwasher, but it will lead to an unpleasant result: they will turn dark and dull.
 The main problem is that they oxidize and fade from shine after a single cycle.
 Besides, the detergent that is used in the appliance can cause pitting and corrosion.
-Even if the pan or a pot is labelled as “dishwasher safe”, do not put them a risk, and it would be better to hand wash.
+Even if the pan or a pot is labelled as “dishwasher safe”, do not put them at risk, and it would be better to hand wash.

 5. Copper and Other Precious Metals

 Copper pots, pans and mugs are pretty and look good.
 However, they require extra effort to keep them shiny and bright.
 Do not make your task harder than it is by putting it in a dishwasher.
 Chemicals in the detergent will lead to dullness and can cause corrosion and pitting.
-Remember that even the best cooper cleaner cannot remove pitting, be careful.
+Remember that even the best Cooper cleaner cannot remove pitting; be careful.
 We can’t mention silver, gold and bronze heirlooms that also need hand-wash.
 Otherwise, they will tarnish and lose their gleaming finish.

 6. Non-stick Cookware